Brunosilva7/Linux-commands/README.md

 OBS: To see the content, please go to issues.

+- [ ] permissions for user, everyone, groups.
 - [ ] Inside of it the user will learn how to move a file or directory.
 - [ ] How to catch the file and print the content.
 - [ ] It'll show how to rename a file or change the location of it.